isaiah1112/sshreader/docs/source/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 In versions of OpenSSH 8.8 and later the default behavior is to not allow RSA keys with a SHA1 hash.
 While this is more secure, there are
-times when you may still need to allow thes for connections to older servers.  :code:`sshreader v4.9.0` and later support an easy flag to
+times when you may still need to allow these for connections to older servers.  :code:`sshreader v4.9.0` and later support an easy flag to
 enable/disable this functionality within `Paramiko`_.
 By default, sshreader will allow the SHA1 keys unless you specifically enable the SHA2
 support for RSA keys.